Toriel: In Deltarune

 In Deltarune, Toriel is the adoptive mother of the player character, Kris, and the biological mother of Asriel.
 She is implied to be a teacher for a younger class at Kris' school.
 She wakes Kris up at the beginning of Chapter 1 and drops them off at school.
 After returning from the Dark World, Kris is chastised by Toriel for being late.
 However, she is pleased to hear that Kris has made a friend, and allows Kris to explore the town before coming home.

 In the game's second chapter, she can be seen conversing with Alphys about Kris' well-being during the prologue; in the epilogue, she invites Susie into the Dreemurr household, and suggests that she spend the night after she realizes that her car tires had been slashed.
 However, in a twist, Kris opens a Dark Fountain that engulfs all three of them.

-In Chapter 3 she is asleep inside a toy capsule held by the antagonist Tenna for the entirety of the chapter.
-Near the end of the chapter the Roaring Knight attempts to kidnap Toriel but is foiled by Undyne who is kidnapped by the Roaring Knight instead.
-In Chapter 4 she brings Kris and Susie to church.
+In Chapter 3, she is asleep inside a toy capsule held by the antagonist Tenna for the entirety of the chapter.
+Near the end of the chapter, the Roaring Knight attempts to kidnap Toriel but is foiled by Undyne who is kidnapped by the Roaring Knight instead.

+In Chapter 4, she brings Kris and Susie to church.
 After service at church she goes home to prepare for choir practice but instead stays home due to the ensuing rainy weather.
 At the end of the chapter Kris and Susie returns home to find a drunk Toriel dancing with Sans.
 The two continues being loud and playing music, much to Kris' annoyance.

+In Chapter 5, Toriel is asleep on the living room armchair, likely hungover, and wakes up when Kris approaches; if interacted with, she admits to getting "carried away" the night prior and apologizes.
+Later, during the Festival, she is spotted by Kris, Susie and Noelle while doing gardening in the yard; Susie, upset, suggests the trio "leave her alone".